Pulli settlement

-Three reliable carbon-14 dates come from the oldest known settlement site of Pulli, from the beginning of the Mesolithic: 9620±120 (Hel-2206A), 9600±120 (TA-245) and 9575±115 (TA-176) 14C years (Raukas et al. 1995:121).
-These belong, with a probability of 95.4%, to the period 9300–8600 cal.
-BC, which makes the average 8950 cal BC — considering the probability of 68.2%, an even 9000 years cal BC.
-The Mesolithic archaeological complex in the Eastern Baltic bears the common name of the Kunda culture.
+Three reliable carbon-14 dates come from the oldest known settlement site of Pulli, from the beginning of the Mesolithic: 9620 ± 120 (Hel-2206A), 9600 ± 120 (TA-245). and 9575 ± 115 (TA-176) 14C years (Raukas et al. 1995: 121).
+These belong, with a probability of 95.4%, to the period 9300 to 8600 cal.
+BC, which makes the average 8950 cal BC—considering the probability of 68.2%, an even 9,000 years cal BC.
+The Mesolithic archaeological complex in the eastern Baltic bears the common name of the Kunda culture.

 Science

-Early Holocene coastal settlements and palaeoenvironment on the shore of the Baltic Sea at Pärnu, southwestern Estonia.

 Studies were conducted on 16 sections of buried organic matter (pre-Ancylus Lake and pre-Littorina Sea) and associated Stone Age cultural layers in the Pärnu area of southwestern Estonia.
 Buried organic beds are each part of a sedimentary sequence that is repeated, forming two overlying sets of an orderly succession of five layers.
-The organic sedimentation of the lower set (set 1) occurred about 10,800–10,200 years BP, and that of the upper set (set 2) about 9450–7800 years BP.
+The organic sedimentation of the lower set (set 1) occurred about 10,800 to 10,200 years BP, and that of the upper set (set 2) about 9450 to 7800 years BP.
 Associated with set 1 is the Early Mesolithic settlement of Pulli and with set 2 are the Stone Age cultural layers at Sindi-Lodja.

 The Early and Middle Mesolithic sites in Estonia are concentrated on shores of rivers and lakes to use resources.
-The hunters and fishermen followed the ancient Pärnu river downstream to the receding shoreline of the Yoldia Sea.
+The hunters and fishermen followed the ancient Pärnu River downstream to the receding shoreline of the Yoldia Sea.
 After about 10,700 years BP they were forced to retreat inland in front of the transgressive Ancylus Lake shore, which first inundated the Paikuse area about 10,400 years BP, and Pulli and higher sites about 10,200 years BP.
-The total amplitude of the transgression preceded 11m and reached up to 14m a.s.l. in the area.
-The Littorina Sea transgression reached 7m a.s.l. after 8000–7800 years BP.
-The Mesolithic, Neolithic and modern sites on top of each other in the Pärnu area may suggest that, although years apart, they were inhabited by the same group of people who stayed in the area and moved back and forth together with the shifting shoreline of the Baltic Sea.
+The total amplitude of the transgression preceded 11 m and reached up to 14 m above sea level in the area.
+The Littorina Sea transgression reached 7 m above sea level after 8,000 to 7,800 years BP.
+The Mesolithic, Neolithic, and modern sites on top of each other in the Pärnu area may suggest that, although years apart, they were inhabited by the same group of people, who stayed in the area and moved back and forth together with the shifting shoreline of the Baltic Sea.